IzzyL234/DIY-Polaroid/README.md

 - Shutter button
 - Battery or power adapter
 - Wires/jumper cables
-- Screws or mounting hardware

-### 3. Mount the ESP32-CAM
+### 3. Fit the components inside
 Place the ESP32-CAM inside the enclosure so the camera lens lines up with the front opening.

-Secure it so it does not move when the device is picked up or shaken.

-### 4. Mount the thermal printer
+It should snap into place Place the buck converter inside the enclosure under the ESP32-CAM.
+It should snap into place.
+Slide the battery adapter onto the battery and slide it into the bottom section of the enclosure.
+The wire should go up through the cut out on the side.
-Place the thermal printer in the printer slot with the paper exit facing outward.
+Place the thermal printer on top of the platform so that the wires from the bottom fit through the cutout on the platform.

-Make sure there is enough space for the receipt paper roll and that the paper can feed out smoothly.

-### 5. Install the shutter button
-Insert the button into the button hole on the enclosure.
+Wires should snap into place on the sides.

-Connect one side of the button to a GPIO pin on the ESP32-CAM and the other side to GND.
+Connect the button to the wire and loop the wire through the hole in the cap.

+See diagram Diagram 2 for visual details.
+--

 ### 6. Connect printer serial wires
 Connect the ESP32-CAM to the thermal printer using serial communication.

 Wiring: see wiring diagram above
+--

 ## Firmware Instructions
 ### 1. Upload the file "polaroid code" into Arduino as a sketch and upload to the ESP32
-Double check that the pins noted in the code match what you actually have wired
+Double check that the pins noted in the code match what you actually have wired.

 BOM:
 ---